jakub-mata/browser_project/README.md

 ```
 You will also need to install Go if you haven't done so yet.
 The project was built with Go 1.21 and 1.22, but any newest stable version should work fine.
 You can follow these [instructions](https://go.dev/dl/).

-Next, change to the directory where you cloned the projrect, go to the script directory and run:
+Next, change to the directory where you cloned the projrect and go to the script directory.
+Make sure you have make installed (e.g. Windows doesn't have it by default: you can install it on Windows with `choco install make`, provided you have the [Chocolatey package manager](https://chocolatey.org/)).
+Run:
 ```
 make
 ```
 to install dependecies and build the project (you can view this in the *Makefile*).
+This will take a while.
 After this step, you should be ready to run the application.

 ## Usage
 You can view a webpage by using this command: